-- 1. General Standards of Quality - a.
+- a.
 Thorough and Compliant The articles and of incorporation and bylaws are legally compliant and address all necessary content.
 The petition demonstrates an understanding of the charter school board's legal responsibilities.
 The narrative and attachments effectively communicate the board's capacity to govern. - b.
-Supported and Credible The petition includes documentation of executed bylaws and filed articles of incorporation. - C. Connected and Cohesive The board membership and structure match the needs of the educational program and the oversight of school operations. - 2.
-Governance Structure (New Charter Petitioner Guidance, Pg.11) - a.
+Supported and Credible The petition includes documentation of executed bylaws and filed articles of incorporation. - c.
+Connected and Cohesive The board membership and structure match the needs of the educational program and the oversight of school operations.

+2. Governance Structure (New Charter Petitioner Guidance, Pg.13)

+- a.
 The governance structure includes detailed descriptions of the roles that officers and board committees will play. - b.
 The division of duties between governance and management are clear and appropriate. - c.
 The governance structure grants the board direct oversight over school leadership and the evaluation of school leaders. - d.
-The articles of incorporation and bylaws are consistent with the petition narrative. - 3.
-Board Member Qualifications (New Charter Petitioner Guidance, Pg.11) - a.
+The articles of incorporation and bylaws are consistent with the petition narrative.

+3. Board Member Qualifications (New Charter Petitioner Guidance, Pg.13)

+- a.
 The board member qualifications section includes a list of directors currently serving, states each director's term of service, and establishes each director's capacity to govern (qualifications, experience, etc.). - b.
-Board membership reflects diverse experience and skills (such as education, law, real estate, management, financial planning, and/or community outreach). - 4.
-Transition Plan (New Charter Petitioner Guidance, Pg.11) - a.
+Board membership reflects diverse experience and skills (such as education, law, real estate, management, financial planning, and/or community outreach).

+4. Transition Plan (New Charter Petitioner Guidance, Pg.13-14)

+- a.
 The board's transition plan from founding to the work of governance is clear and likely to be effective. - b.
 The transition plan addresses concrete ways to avoid the pitfalls of "founders' syndrome." - c.
-The plan includes a list of the current board members who intend to resign in order to apply for a paid position, if the school is approved. - d.
-The transition plan accounts for the consistent stewardship of the school's mission and vision.
+The plan includes a list of the current board members who intend to resign in order to apply for a paid position, if the school is approved.

-- 5. Board Member Recruitment and Training (New Charter Petitioner Guidance, Pg.11-12) - a.
+- d.
+The transition plan accounts for the consistent stewardship of the school's mission and vision. - 5.
+Board Member Recruitment and Training (New Charter Petitioner Guidance, Pg.14) - a.
 A comprehensive board training plan for sustaining high-quality governance includes an identification of the scope of skills the board desires to maintain, strategies for recruitment, and processes for grooming, selecting, and onboarding new directors. - b.
 Board training is detailed, specific, and comprehensive, and addresses the needs of the initial board as well as future board members. - c.
 The board training plan allows for self-reflection and opportunities for stakeholders to provide feedback.